TVA in Virginia

 Other TVA Operations

-- Virginia households had about 323,800 kilowatt-hours of electric energy efficient savings from the completion of about 212 In-Home Energy Evaluations by TVA-certified evaluators and almost 45 do-it-yourself home energy evaluations taken online or by paper survey.
+- Virginia households had 75,627 kilowatt-hours of electric energy efficiency savings from the completion of 24 In-Home Energy Evaluations by TVA-certified evaluators and 53 do-it-yourself home energy evaluations taken online or by paper survey.

-- Virginia is home to eight TVA employees along with 121 TVA retirees and their families.
+- Virginia is home to six employees and 112 TVA retirees and their families.

 Tax Equivalent Payments

-- TVA paid $1.5 million in lieu of taxes to Virginia in 2012, based on power sales and power property values in the state.
+- TVA paid almost $1.4 million in lieu of taxes to Virginia in 2014, based on power sales and power property values in the state.

 - TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and helping communities prepare for growth.
+Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
+During fiscal year 2014, 730 jobs were created and retained in Virginia and more than $18 million invested.

-- In fiscal year 2012, TVA purchased over $7 million in fossil fuels, and $8 million in nonfuel materials and services from Virginia vendors.
+- In fiscal year 2014, TVA purchased $5.9 million in nonfuel materials and services from Virginia vendors.